dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber, Technology and More/People.md

 - Troy Hunt
 	- Created the "Have I Been Pwned" website
 - Ronald Rivest
-	- Created MD5 (Message Digest version 5) hash algorithm in 1991
+	- Created MD5 (Message Digest version 5) hash algorithm in 1991 (or 1992)
 - Ray Tomlinson
 	- Invented the concept of emails
 	- Dates to the 1970s for Arpanet